christopher-Dooley/BuildingTracker/README.md

 - .\gradlew.bat clean bootJar if you're on windows
 - ./gradlew clean bootJar if you're on a sensible OS

+### Prerequisites
+You will need to set a local environment variable called LOCATION_API_KEY containing an API key for geoapify.com.
+Visit https://www.geoapify.com/ to make a free account and get your api key.

+### Run
+java -jar [path to jar file]

+### Docker
 To build a docker image you need to run
 - .\gradlew.bat clean buildImage if you're on windows
 - ./gradlew clean buildImage if you're on a sensible OS